yan-soon/tp/docs/DeveloperGuide.md

 ### Design considerations

-We chose to set up the Storage classes, with the sole purpose of extracting and parsing JSON data so that GradPad can interact with it.
+We chose to set up the module-specific Storage classes, with the sole purpose of extracting, parsing and finally writing the JSON data so that GradPad can interact with it.

 ### Rationale

-This is done so that the `RequiredCommand` and `GemCommand` classes do not have to worry about data retrieval and storage, such that they can focus on executing the command logic.
+This is done so that the `RequiredCommand`, `GemCommand` and `ScienceCommand` classes do not have to worry about data retrieval and storage, such that they can focus on executing the command logic.

 The two Storage classes are separated to avoid cluttering up `RequiredCommandStorage`, due to the hefty size of General Education Modules.